andersnygaard/Paradox-sailboat/README.md

 ### Storage space

 Maximizing the limited space available in a micro-cruiser, the Paradox smartly incorporates shelves and storage spaces under the floors.
 This design choice ensures that essential gear and provisions can be stowed away neatly, maintaining the boat's center of gravity low and enhancing stability and safety.

+### Fresh water ballast

+The Paradox incorporates about 18 and a half gallons or 70 liters of fresh water ballast under the floors, a feature that enhances stability and sailing performance without significantly increasing the boat's weight or draft.

 ## The history of Matt Layden designs